JoeWoodworker

 Ultimately, the question is how to get the wood veneer to cure flat on the project panel.
 A vacuum press does the trick and now it does it easily and affordably.

-After a year and a half of serious trial and error, and another year of updating and improving, I offer this free plan for building a vacuum veneer press.
-Make no mistake... this is a heavy duty, durable, and reliable piece of equipment.
+After a year and a half of serious trial and error, and another year of updating and improving, I offer several free plans for building a vacuum veneer press.
+Make no mistake... each press is a heavy duty, durable, and reliable piece of equipment.
 If you follow the instructions carefully, the press will last for as long as you enjoy the art of veneering.

 Most of the veneering books and articles I have read are just too complicated and are geared toward proprietary materials and equipment.
 The construction method found in the JWW vacuum press article uses standardized parts that can be found on the Internet and at your local hardware store.

-I wrote this article to show that you don't need a mega-buck setup to build a professional-level veneer press.
+I wrote these articles to show that you don't need a mega-buck setup to build a durable and reliabel vacuum press.
 I hope you'll agree.
-I'm always looking for a way to simplify and improve the system which is why it's under continuous revision.
-As always, you are most welcome to send me email with your suggestions for improvement.
+As always, you are welcome to email me suggestions for improvement.

 The Basic Idea

-A vacuum press is a very powerful tool that is capable of producing over 1700 pounds per square foot of pressure at full capacity.
+A vacuum press is a very powerful tool that is capable of producing over 1,700 pounds per square foot of pressure at full capacity.
 The actual formula is 1" of Hg equals 70.56 lbs per square foot.
+Even more impressive is that the vacuum creates this much pressure on every square foot within the vacuum bag.
+A simple 2' x 4' panel in a vacuum bag has a total of 11,200 lbs of "pressure" spread across the whole project.
+It's easy to see why vacuum pressing is considered the ideal method to bond wood veneers to most substrates.

-Atmospheric pressure is what makes a vacuum veneer press capable of such incredible strength (learn more here).
-When vacuum is applied, atmospheric pressure bears down with exponential force.
+Atmospheric pressure is what makes a vacuum veneer press capable of such incredible strength.
+When vacuum is applied, atmospheric pressure puts down a tremendous amount of force.
 Not only does this press the veneer onto the substrate, it also compresses the fibers of the materials being glued.
 As the fibers are compressed, the air inside of the materials is displaced with glue and within an hour, a bond is made.

 The Vac FAQ